SJTU-PLV/Nominal-CompCert/README.md

 framework presented in our paper.
 The framework is a template of verified assemblers that implements the architecture-independent components.
 Its code mainly resides in [assembler](assembler) directory.
-Beside that, we utilize CSLED to simplify the implementation and verification of the instruction encoding, whose code resides in [csled](csled) directory.
+Beside that, we utilize CSLED[^1] to simplify the implementation and verification of the instruction encoding, whose code resides in [csled](csled) directory.
 As discussed in Section 4 and Section 5 of the paper, we apply our framework to X86 and RISC-V to generate verified assemblers and